 “Don’t touch that.”

-My friend correcting my kids was only using negative language.
-When you’re trying to get children to behave, “don’t,” “stop,” and “no, no, no,” are generally ineffective.
+In the past, when I corrected my children only using negative language, things fell apart.
+When I try to get my kids to behave, “don’t,” “stop,” and “no, no, no,” is more like white noise than effective communication.
 The reason?
-Negative language requires our young children to double process.
+Negative language requires kids to double process.
 (Hint: we want to avoid this.)
-When a young child hears, “Don’t do that,” he or she is left to answer:
+When my kids, “Don’t do that,” he or she is left to answer:

 Put yourself in their shoes.
 At work, if our boss constantly shoots down our ideas without giving constructive criticism, we lose motivation.